mark8m/course-docs/docs/course-outline.md

 **Recordings of Synchronous Activities**:
 Please note that class times for this course **may be recorded**.
 Recordings of this course will be used for the purposes of allowing students who missed class due to illness to review missed lectures, for review before the final exam, and will be disclosed to other students enrolled in this section of the class, all instructors and teaching assistants.
 Students have the right to not participate in the recording and are advised to turn off their cameras and audio prior to recording; they can still participate through text-based chat.
 It is recommended that students remove all identifiable and personal belongings from the space in which they will be participating.
-Recordings will be made available until Dec.
-31, 2023, etc. and accessible by eClass, Google Drive, or Zoom Cloud Storage.
+Recordings will be made available until the last day of classes, etc. and accessible by eClass, Google Drive, or Zoom Cloud Storage.
 Please direct any questions about this collection to the instructor of this course.

 However, **in the case that some parts of the class are moved on-line,** for example due to an emergency the following will apply: